- Why are personal statements so important?

 Simply put, go for the kill, right from the very beginning.
 Far too many people waste words meandering around the topic, only to find themselves going way over the prescribed word limit.

-The opening paragraph should show that your child is applying for the course because they have a genuine passion for it, not just because they found it ‘interesting’.
+The opening paragraph should show that you are applying for the course because you have a genuine passion for it, not just because you found it ‘interesting’.

 Some of the most common mistakes students make while writing these statements are: